qudo-code/state-machine-snacks/README.md

-# State UI [WIP]
+# State Machine Snacks [WIP]
-A framework built on [XState](https://xstate.js.org/docs/about/concepts.html) that provides useful state machine plugins and patterns geared toward UI development.
+A framework built on [XState](https://xstate.js.org/docs/about/concepts.html) that provides bite sized snacks for developers using state machine.
+This project aims to increase state machine adoption in modern day web apps by providing a suite of tools and plugins to inspire development and new ways of thinking.

 ### What Is XState?
 XState is a library that allows us to create and interpret state machines in JavaScript.
 It is recommended you understand the basics of XState before using State Machine UI.